Install as a global CLI tool (recommended)

 It’s based on the great and simple scraping tool written by Jeroen Janssens.

-You can install scrape-cli using pip:
+You can install scrape-cli using several methods:

 pipx install scrape-cli